2014–15 Women's EHF Challenge Cup

 The 2014–15 Women's EHF Challenge Cup was the 18th edition of the European Handball Federation's fourth-tier competition for men's handball clubs, running from 14 November 2014 to 13 May 2015.
+Mios Biganos won the tournament.

 Overview

 Team allocation

 The labels in the parentheses show how each team qualified for the place of its starting round: